 Planning your next vacation, but don’t want to go too far?
 Singapore is a short flight away to many great destinations in the region, including Myanmar.
 Known for its towering gold pagodas and rich Buddhist culture, in the recent years, the country has became more open to tourists.
-Instead of visiting popular touristy spots like Yangon, Bagan, Mandalay or Inle, why not head off the beaten track to one of these stunning less-visited destinations?
+Instead of visiting popular touristy spots like Yangon, Bagan, Mandalay or Inle, why not head off the beaten track to one of these stunning less-visited destinations in Myanmar?

-Located in Shan State, this small, laidback town offers fresh air and beautiful views.
+Located in Myanmar’s Shan State, this small, laidback town offers fresh air and beautiful views.
 Take to the hills for a day of trekking and explore local hill tribe villages of the Shan, Danu, Palaung and Pa-O people.
 You can drop by one of their coffee, tea or fruit plantations, and you’ll also want to plan a visit to the Green Hill Valley Elephant Camp that cares for sickly and ageing elephants.
 The town itself is relatively small, but there are plenty of pagodas, markets and colonial architecture to admire.

 This quiet town beside Boutaloke Lake is gaining popularity as a centre for trekking.
 As you walk, you’ll traverse across farms and lush fields, and stop by small local villages.
-Be sure to visit the Shwe Oo Min Natural Cave Pagoda, a famous limestone cave that’s home to an overwhelming number of Buddha statues – in gold, silver, brick and cement, all brought by pilgrims from across the world.
+Also, be sure to visit the Shwe Oo Min Natural Cave Pagoda, a famous limestone cave that’s home to an overwhelming number of Buddha statues – in gold, silver, brick and cement, all brought by pilgrims from across the world.
 To get a bird’s-eye view of the area, hop on a hot balloon and take in the views of the countryside.

-Best time to visit: November to February
+- Best time to visit: November to February

-Currency: Burmese Kyat
+- Currency: Burmese Kyat

 Like this?
-Get more travel inspo now.
+Get more travel inspo here!